mentzbb/UnitTestTrigger/README.md

-# Simple Data Manipulation Language 1 Mentz Challenge
+# Unit Test Trigger Mentz Challenge

 DRAFT CHALLENGE - YOU CAN WORK ON THIS BUT IT MAY CHANGE UNDER YOU
 ## About